embergershared/WinFormLocalized/README.md

 ### Introduction

-To my surprise, I found difficult to get a decent explanation and code examples on how to localize (make multilingual) a Window Forms application.
+To my big surprise, I found it difficult to get a decent explanation and code examples on how to localize (make multilingual) a Window Forms application.

-After hours of research and tests, I found a way to do that and will share it here.
+After hours of research and tests, I found a way to do that I share here.

 ### Features